Men's Floor Hockey

 - a team must have at least three players plus a goalie in order to begin a game otherwise they will receive an automatic forfeit/loss

-- teams may not use substitute players from other teams or from outside the league with the exception of a convener-approved substitute goalie for the league
+- teams may not use substitute players from other teams

 - the final two minutes of each half will be played with the clock stopped each time the whistle blows.
-The remainder of the game the clock will only be stopped a penalty, a time out, or at the referee’s request (ie. for an injury or a disputed call).
+The remainder of the game the clock will only be stopped a penalty, a time out, or at the referee’s request (ie. for an injury or a disputed call)

 - for a goal to be valid the ball must entirely cross the goal line under the following conditions: